 In the end, major sacrifice is exactly what was required.

-I started 2012 by getting food sensitivity testing.
-But, I didn’t wait for those results to come back to make some big changes.
+In 2012, I started by getting tested for food sensitivities.
+But, I didn’t wait for those results to come back to make major changes to my diet.
 I’d read enough to know that often the only way you can really know if foods are causing you issues is to stop eating them.
 So, I put together an elimination diet.

-If the Whole 30 diet had been around then I probably would have tried it, but instead I did my own thing.
+If I’d known about the Whole 30 diet, I probably would have tried it, but instead I did my own thing.

-I’d seen the movie Fat, Sick, & Nearly Dead and saw how much juicing had helped Joe Cross, so I decided I’d give that a try, but I wasn’t ready to commit to months of it (as he had).
-So, I decided I’d do it for about a week.
+After watching the movie Fat, Sick, & Nearly Dead and seeing how much juicing had helped Joe Cross, I decided to give that a try, but I wasn’t ready to commit to months of it (as he had).
+So, I decided to juice for about a week.
 The next week I strictly ate and drank only fruits and vegetables.

 The following week I added in rice, and then the fourth week I added meat.
 During this time the food sensitivity tests came back with low sensitivities to wheat, gluten, eggs, yeast, and whey.